 In contrast to argument structure constructions like the ditransitive construction, information packaging constructions are not inherently tied to a meaning like ‘transfer’.
 Rather, they allow speakers to signal to the hearer what information in their utterance is new, unexpected, or particularly relevant, given a prior context.
 Lambrecht (2001) offers a comprehensive constructional account of cleft sentences that informs the following paragraphs.

 Cleft sentences such as What I need is the key to the back door (wh-cleft) or It is the key to the back door that I need (it-cleft) convey a proposition that can be expressed with a simple transitive construction, as in I need the key to the back door.
 The fact that speakers choose a more complex form suggests that when cleft sentences are used, they in fact communicate something more than just their propositional information.
 The added value of wh-clefts and it-clefts includes the following points.
 First, both types of cleft flag some information as new, and some as old.
 By uttering them, the speaker treats ‘the key to the back door’ as newsworthy, while presenting the fact that ‘something is needed’ as something that the hearer already knows, or can at least infer from the context.
 Which type of cleft a speaker will choose in a given situation depends on several factors (Lambrecht 2001: 497).
 One aspect is the relative length of the constituent that is presented as new, the so-called focus phrase.
 In accordance with the Principle of End Weight, a long focus phrase will bias speakers towards the wh-cleft, so that the focus phrase is positioned at the end.
 A second aspect concerns the information that is presented in the relative clause constituent of the cleft sentences, i.e. ‘something is needed’.
 If this information is highly discourse-prominent to both interlocutors, for example because the speaker was just asked What do you need?, a wh-cleft is pragmatically the much more appropriate choice, since it presents highly prominent, topical information first, in line with the Principle of End Focus.
 By contrast, an it-cleft is preferred when the information in the relative clause can only be understood through the non-linguistic context.
 To illustrate, if the speaker, while searching through a large collection of keys, is being asked What are you doing with those keys?, an it-cleft (It is the key to the back door that I need) would be a much more fitting answer than a wh-cleft.
 A third feature that distinguishes wh-clefts and it-clefts is that some examples of the latter simply do not have wh-cleft counterparts.
-Sentence such as It was with relief that she heard the door close or It was in no time that they had finished their ice creams cannot be paraphrased in such a way that the result is a well-formed wh-cleft (Hilpert 2014: 117).
+Sentences such as It was with relief that she heard the door close or It was in no time that they had finished their ice creams cannot be paraphrased in such a way that the result is a well-formed wh-cleft (Hilpert 2014: 117).
 Speakers of English have internalized the structural and pragmatic constraints on the use of cleft sentences and choose between them according to the demands of the communicative situation.
 This motivates the recognition of clefts, and other information packaging constructions, as conventionalized form-meaning pairings.

-4.4 Morphological constructions
+6.4.4 Morphological constructions